Unrolling Tutorial

 x_axis_results_mousebrain = su.x_axis(selected_mousebrain, adata_sc_final_mousebrain)

 One unit length on the x-axis is 5.00 μm.
-The total x-axis length is 0.9966 cm.
+The total x-axis length is 0.9959 cm.

-su.select_rest_cells(adata, selected=None, delete_xaxis=None, so=None)
+su.select_rest_cells(adata, selected=None, delete_xaxis=None, spatial_name=['array_row', 'array_col'], so=None)

-, in the same format as selected
+The output has the same format as selected.

 [9]: